The ketogenic diet is quickly becoming one of the most popular ways to

 - Sugar, including sodas, fruit juice, most desserts, and smoothies

-You are allowed to eat many delicious foods including not processed meats, cheese, eggs, many vegetables, nuts, and healthy oils.
+You are allowed to eat many delicious foods including unprocessed meats, cheese, eggs, most vegetables, nuts, and healthy oils.
 You can eat natural fats such as butter or olive oil.
 Replace your starches with veggies fried in butter and you will forget about them in no time.

 Foods You Wouldn’t Suspect That Will Knock You Out of Ketosis